-In the ever-changing corporate world, where new technology one day becomes an ancient relic by the next, companies need to continuously train their employees.
+In the ever-changing corporate world, where new technology one day becomes an ancient relic by the next, companies need to establish a culture of Lifelong Learning.

-In response to this, companies are looking for ways to reinforce continuous learning in their workplaces.
+In response, companies are looking for ways to reinforce continuous learning in their workplaces.

 1) eLearning Courses Help Train Employees Anytime, Anywhere